gojilabs/development/3rd_parties/unit.md

 application_data = Integrations::Unit.create_application(customer)[:data]
 ```

-To update application record in Unit API:
+To update the application record in the Unit API:

 ```ruby
 attributes = {